Circular Economy Glossary

 The Reconomy Circular Economy glossary provides definitions of key terms related to the circular economy, including waste hierarchy, closed-loop systems, carbon emissions, and a circularity gap.
 It is intended for individuals new to the circular economy as well as those seeking to enhance their understanding.
 This glossary aims to facilitate navigation of sustainability terminology.

-Explore the terms below and take a step closer to a more sustainable future:
+Explore the definitions below and take a step closer to a more sustainable future:

 Word